 Why must I enter a driver's license on the IDS screen?

-Due to IRS Security Summit initiatives designed to help prevent identity theft, each individual electronic filing requires one of the following:
+Due to the IRS Security Summit, which put initiatives designed to help prevent identity theft in place, each individual electronic filing requires one of the following:

 - A valid Driver’s license or State Identification for the taxpayer (and spouse, if applicable).